aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to XLAM in C++ Applications" h2="Convert CGM to XLAM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to XLAM?</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+XLAM (Excel Open XML Macro-Enabled Add-In) is a file format used by Microsoft Excel to store macro-enabled add-ins.
+It is used to extend the functionality of Excel and automate tasks.
+Converting CGM to XLAM is beneficial for users who want to use the advanced features of Excel to automate their tasks.

-Converting CGM to XLAM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export CGM to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+<h2>How Aspose.Total Helps for CGM to XLAM Conversion?</h2>

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables developers to easily convert CGM to XLAM in C++.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Total for C++.
+The process of converting CGM to XLAM is a simple two-step process.
+In the first step, you can export CGM to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to XLAM.
+Aspose.Total for C++ provides a comprehensive set of features to help developers automate their tasks and save time.
+It is easy to use and provides a reliable and efficient way to convert CGM to XLAM in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}